Charles Friedel

 Charles Friedel ([ʃaʁl fʁidɛl]; 12 March 1832 – 20 April 1899) was a French chemist and mineralogist.

 Life

 A native of Strasbourg, France, he was a student of Louis Pasteur at the Sorbonne.
 In 1876, he became a professor of chemistry and mineralogy at the Sorbonne.
+While there he was elected as an honorary member of the Manchester Literary and Philosophical Society in 1892.

 Friedel developed the Friedel-Crafts alkylation and acylation reactions with James Crafts in 1877, and attempted to make synthetic diamonds.

-His son Georges Friedel (1865–1933) also became a renowned mineralogist.